dearhive/MashShare/readme.txt

 == Changelog ==

+= 2.1.7 =
+* New: Tested for WordPress 4.0.1
+* New: Import / Export function for Mashshare settings
+* Fix: Brace duplicate in css file
+* Fix: Spelling issue

 = 2.1.6 =

 ** if you install this version make sure to also update your Add-Ons which are improved by us as well **

-* New: Change width of large buttons in settings
+* New: Change width of large share buttons in settings
 * New: New count up animation script which animates even shares in the format like 5.4k
 * Fix: Share button in FB popup not visible, popup window was too small on some screen resolutions
 * Fix: Some changes for better HTML5 compliance